Practicing pivots activity from IDS Ch. 11

 mutate(year = as.character(1959:1997))

-Now write an instruction that uses the pivot_longer function to wrangle this into a tidy dataset.
+Now write an instruction (code) that uses the pivot_longer function to wrangle this into a tidy dataset.
 Use the name co2 for the column that will have the CO2 measurements, and use the name month for the column that will hold the month values.
 Save the resulting dataframe in co2_tidy.

 Your goal is a data frame that has 12 rows for each year, and 3 columns, one for the year, one for the month, one for the co2 value.